A Surprise in the Oven

 No one else cared to use their own meat to lure the skunk out of the oven, if Tante Adela wasn’t going to use hers.
 "Oh, woe is me!" wailed Tante Adela.

 By then, everyone was getting bored with the question of the skunk.
 And it did not look as if Tante Adela was going to serve any food or drink for everyone who had come.
 Soon Felix Bell and his wife remembered they had to milk the cows.
 Louis Ross said he must get back to clean the barn.
-And one by one, everyone found a reason to head home.
+And one by one, most of the villagers who had gathered found a reason to head home.

 At this time, Tante Adela saw Jules Martel come into the yard.

 “Jules!” she said.
 “Jules Martel.
-There is a skunk in my oven.
+There's a skunk in my oven.
 Can you get him out without scaring him?”

 Jules nodded his head.
 He walked over to the oven.
 He opened the door and leaned inside.
 He spoke in a low voice.
 No one could tell what he was saying.